-These thoughts started a conversation that was had at Lee Memorial United Methodist Church on Sunday, August 14, 2016, as part of “The Message.”
-The discussion was based upon a reading from Jonah 2:1, 10, 3:3-10 where Jonah is vomited out of the fish and he goes to Nineveh to share God’s word.
+These thoughts started a conversation that was had at Lee Memorial United Methodist Church on Sunday, October 9, 2016, as part of “The Message.”
+The discussion was based upon a reading from 2 Timothy 4:2-8.
+Paul encourages Timothy to endure till the end like him.

 Chandra and I ran the Hartford Marathon yesterday.
 26.2 miles running through Hartford, part of West Hartford, and South Windsor.
 It was a pretty amazing experience and one of the most challenging things I’ve ever done.

 At the start of the race, I felt pretty good.
 The road was packed, the entire field, all 6,685 plus (that number doesn’t include those who didn’t finish) half- and full-marathon runners ran together for the first couple of miles.
 I ran my 10K (6.2 miles) at a good pace: 9:41 min/mi.
 I ran one of my best half-marathon paces: 10:20 min/mi (2:15:10 total).
 And even at mile 17, I was still doing pretty good, keeping a 10:57 min/mi average pace.
 This was the pace I was aiming to end the race at, a steady 11 minute per mile.
 Had I kept this pace for the remainder of the race, I would have finished with a time of four hours and 48 minutes.
 But, somewhere between mile 18 and 19, I hit the wall; and, I hit it hard.